HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/appliance/disable-hpovremotesupport.md

 This Cmdlet will disable Remote Support for a compute or enclosure resource.
 If Remote Support has been disabled globally on the appliance, this Cmdlet is unnecessary.

+{% hint style="info" %}
+Minimum required privileges: Infrastructure administrator,
+{% endhint %}
-Privileges: Infrastructure administrator, Server administrator, or Server firmware operator
+ Server administrator, or Server firmware operator
 ## Examples

 ###  Example 1